Sport in Venezuela: History

 On October 22, 1941, the Venezuela national baseball team defeated Cuba in the IV Amateur World Series.
 Since the victory was unexpected because Cuba was heavily favored, it sent the country into a craze.
 A week later when the team returned to Venezuela over one hundred thousand people lined up along a twenty-mile road from La Guaira to the capital to welcome them back at the time that was more than a third of the country's population.
 Another fact to show the magnitude of the celebration is that government offices, businesses, and schools closed down to celebrate.
 The players were even greeted by President Gen at the Isaías Medina Angrita and many other high power people.
 The defeat of Cuba was recognized as a Hazaña at the time, which means a heroic feat.
 Later in the year 2000, the country's association sports writers established the defeat as the country's most important sporting event of the twentieth century.
 Since that “heroic” moment, the major spark of the sport of baseball escalated itself to be Venezuela's dominant sport.
 The Venezuelan Professional Baseball League was established in 1945, with Leones del Caracas the leading team; another leading club is Valencia's Navegantes del Magallanes, established in 1917.
 There is a Venezuelan Summer League (established in 1997) and winter league (Liga Paralela).
 Venezuelan teams have won the Caribbean Series a number of times.

 The Venezuela national baseball team won the Baseball World Cup several times in the 1940s, and the Baseball tournament at the Pan American Games in 1959.
-Venezuela has also participated in every edition of the World Baseball Classic since its inaugural season, in 2006, and reached the bronze medal in 2009.
+Venezuela has also participated in every edition of the World Baseball Classic since the inaugural event in 2006, and reached the bronze medal in 2009.
+By far their biggest success to date was in the 2026 World Baseball Classic, where they defeated Japan, Italy and the United States in the knockout stage en route to their first WBC title.

 Venezuelan players in US-Canadian Major League Baseball number over 200 since 1939.
 The Luis Aparicio Award was established in 2004, in honor of Luis Aparicio, the only Venezuelan ballplayer to have been introduced into the National Baseball Hall of Fame in Cooperstown, New York.
 The award is given annually to honor the Venezuelan player who recorded the best individual performance in Major League Baseball, as voted on by sports journalists in Venezuela.